All Episodes

 We'll be right back.

-We'll have more of your telephone calls coming up on the Sean Hannity show.
+We'll have more of your telephone calls coming up on the Sean Hannity Show.

-The latest trend in skin care is instant results.
+The latest trend in skincare is instant results.

-Introducing the brand new genu RH from Shaman E. Here's Susan from Tom's River, New Jersey.
+Here's Susan from Toms River, New Jersey.

-The Genucel R H is a game changer.
+The Genucell RH is a game changer.

-Bags under my eyes or history.
+Bags under my eyes are history.

 It feels so soft and luxurious.